ydahal1/ydahal1/jokes.md

 1. Why did the software engineer go broke?
-Because he lost all his cache!
+Because he lost his domain in a DDoS attack!

-2. Why did the computer catch a cold?
-It left its Windows open!
+2. Why did the computer go to the doctor?
+Because it had a virus and needed a byte!

-3. Why do programmers prefer dark mode?
-Because light attracts bugs!
+3. Why did the cybersecurity expert always carry a flashlight?
+Because he wanted to shed some light on the dark web!

-4. Why did the cybersecurity expert bring a ladder to the office?
-To reach the highest levels of encryption!
+4. Why don't programmers like nature?
+It has too many bugs!

 [
-Fri Aug 25 01:05:54 UTC 2023
+Sat Aug 26 01:03:25 UTC 2023
  ]